jfcross4/advanced_stats/binomial_rv_lab.md

 mean(abs(difference_in_survival_rate)>0.131)
 ```

-**Task 2:** Analyze whether we can be confident that children with a sibling on board had a better chance of survival.
+**Task 2:** Analyze whether we can be confident that **children** with a sibling on board had a better chance of survival.
 You can modify code used above.
 Explain your findings.

 # Was Kobe Bryant Streaky (and thus not just a binomial random variable)?

 We'll try to answer this by looking at shots Kobe took during the 2009 NBA Finals.
-(I should acknowledge that if we were seriously investigating this question we'd both want to use data from throughout Kobe entire career and attempt to control for the difficulty of the shots Kobe was taking.)
+(I should acknowledge that if we were seriously investigating this question we'd both want to use data from throughout Kobe's entire career and attempt to control for the difficulty of the shots Kobe was taking.)

 ```r
 kobe = readRDS(url("https://github.com/jfcross4/advanced_stats/blob/master/kobe_basket.rds?raw=true"))